February 23, 2017

 CALL FOR IRWGS GRADUATE FELLOWS

 IRWGS Graduate Fellowships

-The Institute for Research on Women, Gender, and Sexuality (IRWGS) seeks applications for 2015-16 graduate fellows.
+The Institute for Research on Women, Gender, and Sexuality (IRWGS) seeks applications for our 2017-18 Graduate Fellowship.
 Graduate fellows will be expected to participate actively in IRWGS activities and to complete a maximum of 60 hours of work per semester.
-Fellows will coordinate the IRWGS Graduate Colloquium (described below), organize the Graduate Student Open House, and assist the IRWGS Director and Associate Director, and the Directors of Graduate Studies and Undergraduate Studies with occasional research, administrative, and social media.
+Fellows will coordinate the IRWGS Graduate Colloquium (described below), organize the Graduate Student Open House, and assist the IRWGS Director and Associate Director, and the Directors of Graduate Studies and Undergraduate Studies with occasional research and/or administrative tasks.

 Stipends will be $3000 per semester.

 Selection will be based on academic distinction in feminist and departmental scholarly work, and a proven commitment to IRWGS and its activities.
 IRWGS Graduate Fellowships generally go to Ph.D. students who have completed or are planning to complete the IRWGS graduate certificate.
 Please note that IRWGS graduate fellows may not hold other fellowships or grants (including the Whiting and the Kluge from Columbia) in 2017-18.
 Applicants must indicate in their application any plans to apply for other fellowships and grants in 2017-18 and must inform the Institute if they accept other grants that may conflict with the IRWGS Graduate Fellowship requirements.
 These are GSAS rules.